 Required field and optional field validation

 Software Performance testing is a type of testing performed to determine the system’s performance to major measure, validate, or verify quality attributes of the system like responsiveness, Speed, Scalability, and Stability under various load conditions.
 The main aim of Performance testing is not to find the defects in the application but to get rid of bottlenecks and find out the amount of load/stress the site can sustain.
 Performance testing is used to understand the scalability of an application under test.
-Response time means the time required to send a request from the client machine to the time required to reply by the server under the various load conditions which mimic real-world use.
+Response time means the time required to send a request from the client machine to the time required to reply by the server under various load conditions that mimic real-world use.

 Performance testing can be applied to understand the website’s scalability and any loopholes in the load balancing and to test the response time between a request (from the client) and the reply (from the server) and the amount of load/stress the site can sustain.